|Meant For||Input/Software File Sizes||Output File Sizes||Available for Jobs Running ...||File Security||Special Considerations|

 servers may will be granted a user directory within

-/squid, which is only accessible via the CHTC submit server.
+/squid, which users should transfer data into via the CHTC transfer server (transfer00.cthc.wisc.edu).
 As for all CHTC file space, users should minimize the amount of data on the SQUID web proxy, and should clean files from the

 /squidlocation regularly.
 CHTC staff reserve the right to remove any file from